KartikJS/Counter-Application/README.md

 useDispatch, useSelector
 .
 This application was
-built using Redux toolkit for global state management The user can increment, decrement or increment by 10 in the counter
+built using Redux toolkit for global state management The user can increment, decrement in the counter

 ## Built Using